 Stone walls, wooden beams, interesting eco-friendly fabrics, and vintage finds give the 4-star Hotel Sookie's 31 rooms and suites a "home away from home" vibe while still feeling chic and fresh.
 The hotel's all-day coffee shop, also open to the public, extends the warm feeling and gives you a perfect people-watching spot.
 Come in for a croissant and café crème, and relax to jazz, funk, and soul tunes from the cafe's vintage vinyl collection and turntable including American jazz guitarist Grant Green's 1970 hit, "Sookie, Sookie," inspiration for the hotel's name.

-The hotel's location on a quiet street in the Upper Marais puts you within easy reach of some of the neighborhoods best galleries and acclaimed bistros, plus you're just a short walk from the city's oldest covered market, Marché des Enfants Rouge, the Picasso Museum, other buzzy Marais destinations, and the nightlife in the trendy Oberkampf district.
+The hotel's location on a quiet street in the Upper Marais puts you within easy reach of some of the neighborhoods best galleries and acclaimed bistros, plus you're just a short walk from the city's oldest covered market, Marché des Enfants Rouge, the Picasso Museum, acclaimed boutiques such as concept store Merci, and the nightlife in the trendy Oberkampf district.

 More Places to Stay in the 3rd Arrondissement